iAJTin/iPowerShellSmbios/documentation/PowerShellSmbios.CmdLets/GetSmbiosPropertyCmdlet.md

 First we make a call to 'Get-SmbiosLocateProperty', to search among all the available properties of our system those that call 'Vendor' and then with the result obtained, we call 'Get-SmbiosProperty' to obtain the property information, remember that a property is made up of its key and its value.

-PS> Get-SmbiosPropertyDetail -Property (Get-SmbiosProperty -Property (Get-SmbiosLocateProperty -Name Vendor -Class Bios)) | SMBIOS-Property-Detail -Property (SMBIOS-Property -Property (SMBIOS-Locate-Property -Name Vendor -Class Bios))
+PS> Get-SmbiosProperty -Property (Get-SmbiosLocateProperty -Name Vendor -Class Bios) | SMBIOS-Property -Property (SMBIOS-Locate-Property -Name Vendor -Class Bios)

 Key                                               Value
 ---                                               -----